Learning to Optimize under Non-Stationarity: Sliding Window Regularized Least Squares Estimator

 Denote $\hat{\theta}_t$ as a solution to the regularized ridge regression problem, and define matrix $V_{t-1} := \lambda I + \sum^{t-1}_{s = 1\vee (t-w)} X_s X_s^\top$.
 The solution $\hat{\theta}_t$ has the following explicit expression:

 The difference $\hat{\theta}_t-\theta_t=$ has the following expression:

 The first term on the right hand side of eq. (\ref{eq:sw16}) is the estimation inaccuracy due to the non-stationarity; while the second term is the estimation error due to random noise.
-We now upper bound the two terms separately.
-We upper bound the first term in the $\ell_2$ sense. \begin{lemma} For any $t\in[T],$ we have
+We now upper bound the two terms separately, under the following regularity assumption made in \cite{FauryRAC21} over the decision sets $D_t$'s. \begin{assumption} There exists an orthonormal basis $\Psi=(\psi_1,\ldots,\psi_d)$ such that for any $t\in[T]$ and any $X\in D_t,$ there exists a number $z\in\mathbb{R}$ and an $i\in[d]$ such that $X=z\cdot \psi_i.$ \end{assumption} One can easily verify that this assumption holds in the multi-armed bandits case.
+Of course, this assumption allows for more general models than the multi-armed bandits setting as it still allows each of the $D_t$'s to have arbitrarily large number of actions.
+We now upper bound the first term in the $\ell_2$ sense. \begin{lemma} For any $t\in[T],$ we have

 \end{lemma} \begin{proof}[Sketch Proof.]
 Our analysis relies on bounding the maximum eigenvalue of $V_{t-1}^{-1}\sum_{s=1\vee(t-w)}^{p}X_sX_s^{\top}$ for each $p\in \{1\vee (t-w), \ldots, t-1\}$.
 Please refer to Section \ref{sec:lemma:sw} of appendix for the complete proof. \end{proof} Adopting the analysis in \cite{AYPS11}, we upper bound the second term in the matrix norm sense. \begin{lemma}[\cite{AYPS11}] For any $t\in[T]$ and any $\delta\in[0,1],$ we have with probability at least $1-\delta,$